maxwell3025/CS589-project/william/credit_approval_results.md

 Use use -ntrees -1 to let the random forest algorithms to loop over [1 5 10 20 30 40 50 75 100 125 150 200 250 300] trees.

-To handle the large computational demand, multiprocessing are used to use multicores (overcome python GIL lock). multiprocessing queues are used to feed workers with tasks, and collect results.
+To handle the large computational demand, multiprocessing is used to use multicores (overcome python GIL lock).
+Multiprocessing queues are used to feed workers with tasks and collect results.
 For details,  please see code.

 ```